leafo/aroma/site/tutorial.md

 Native Client is a (fairly) new technology that is built into all modern versions of Chrome.
-It enables developers to package compiled code of languages such as C and C++ into binaries that are downloaded and run on a users computer.
+It enables developers to package compiled code of languages such as C and C++ into binaries that are downloaded and run on a client's browser.

 Typically the language of web applications has been JavaScript, but with Native Client our options are expanded significantly.

 Aroma uses the scripting language [Lua][2] to enable you write games.
 Because Lua is written in C, it can be compiled into a Native Client binary and distributed to users visiting the site where your game is located.

-There are have been attempts to port Lua to JavaScript, but the results aren't perfect.
+There have been attempts to port Lua to JavaScript (as opposed to using something like Native Client), but the results aren't perfect.
 Depending on how it's done, there are either missing features (like coroutines) or significant performance hits.

 The version of Lua running in Aroma is the real Lua.
 It's fast, and everything works as expected.

 There are a couple caveats though.
 First, Native Client is only supported by Google Chrome.
-Second, Native Client applications are only allowed to run if they are installed as an application from the Chrome Web Store.
+Second, Native Client applications are only allowed to run if they are installed from the Chrome Web Store.

-Even with these two minor issues, Native Client still makes a great platform to develop games in.
+Even with these two minor issues, Native Client still makes a great platform for game development.

   [2]: http://www.lua.org

 ### Enable Native Client Everywhere

 By default Chrome restricts where Native Client applications can run.
-This default setting only lets them run when they are installed as an application from the Chrome Web Store.
+This default setting only lets them run when they are installed as applications from the Chrome Web Store.

 This is fine for when you want to distribute your game, but it's not a good way to do development.
-For this reason, we will enable Native Client everywhere.
+For this reason, we will enable Native Client *everywhere*.

-To do this, type `chrome://flags` into your address bar and go there.
+To do this, type `chrome://flags` into your address bar and press enter.

 Scroll down until you find the entry for **Native Client**: